roederja/asus-rog-strix-b460I-hackintosh/README.md

 #### Kernel
- Quirks > DisableRtcChecksum = TRUE - This prevents the BIOS from restarting into safe mode Misc > Boot > HibernateMode = Auto - Not sure if this is necessary.
+ Quirks > DisableRtcChecksum = TRUE - This prevents the BIOS from restarting into safe mode Quirks > ResizeAppleGpuBars = 0 - Without this the GPU won't work if Resizable BAR support is enabled.
+ Misc > Boot > HibernateMode = Auto - Not sure if this is necessary.
 The machine sleeps fine without this, but maybe this enables deeper hibernation.
  All other settings follow the Dortania guide.